Yency Almonte: Los Angeles Dodgers

 On March 13, 2022, Almonte signed a minor league contract with the Los Angeles Dodgers.
 He was added to the major league roster on May 12.
 In 33 games, he allowed only four runs in 35 1/3 innings.
 On January 13, 2023, Almonte agreed to a one-year, $1.5 million contract with the Dodgers, avoiding salary arbitration.
 He pitched in 49 games with a 3–2 record with a 5.06 ERA but missed the last month and a half of the season with a sprained medial collateral ligament in his right knee.
 On November 17, 2023, Almonte signed a $1.9 million contract with the Dodgers for the 2024 season, to avoid arbitration.

 Chicago Cubs

 On January 11, 2024, Almonte and Michael Busch were traded to the Chicago Cubs in exchange for Jackson Ferris and Zyhir Hope.
 He began the year out of Chicago's bullpen, compiling a 3.45 ERA with 20 strikeouts across 17 games.
 Almonte was placed on the injured list with a right shoulder strain on May 8, and was transferred to the 60–day injured list on June 27.
 On July 5, it was announced that Almonte would undergo season–ending shoulder surgery.
 On November 4, Almonte was removed from the 40–man roster and sent outright to the Triple–A Iowa Cubs, but he rejected the assignment and elected free agency.

 On March 4, 2025, Almonte re-signed with the Cubs organization on a minor league contract.
-He elected free agency on November 6.
+He made 15 appearances split between the High-A South Bend Cubs and Double-A Knoxville Smokies, accumulating a 2-0 record and 1.86 ERA with 17 strikeouts across 19 1/3 innings pitched.
+Almonte elected free agency following the season on November 6.

+Los Angeles Dodgers (second stint)

+On February 19, 2026, Almonte returned to the Los Angeles Dodgers organization on a minor league contract.
+On May 18, he was placed on the full-season injured list ruling him out for the season without appearing in a game.